perminder-klair/cms-core/README.md

-# Broome CMS
+# TepTap CMS

-Broome Cms based on Yii Framework
+TepTap Cms based on Yii Framework

 Read the `/documentation/index.html` for more information